 5. Prices for farm water can vary widely.

 Water prices for farmers can be cheap.
 They are often offered a discounted rate for water they purchase through the federal Central Valley Project.

 But farmers also need water when they need it.
 You can’t take a year off from tree nuts and stone fruits.
 And as it becomes more scarce, water gets way more expensive.
 In 2013, the Westlands Water District paid $140 an acre-foot of water.
-Last summer, that price soared to $1,100.
+In 2014, that price soared to $1,100.

-What's more, the price of digging groundwater wells is rising as aquifers are drained and farmers need to sink even deeper wells to access the groundwater.
+What's more, the price of digging groundwater wells has risen as aquifers are drained and farmers need to sink even deeper wells to access the groundwater.

 6. Farmers plant almonds because we (the consumer) demand them.

 Farmers aren’t the kind of people who buy Uggs just because the paparazzi caught a celebutante wearing them at LAX.
 And they didn’t just plant almonds because they’re trendy.
 High dollar-value crops are getting more common because they’re worth it to farmers.
-And almonds have gotten a lot more common in a relatively short time: Over 15 years, they've tripled in production.
+And almonds have gotten a lot more common in a relatively short time: Since the early 2,000s, they've tripled in production.

-Farmers were also probably thinking that technology for watering crops is getting better.
+Farmers are also making use of newer technologies.
 Drip irrigation is catching on because it helps farmers improve their yields.

 Farmers think of almonds as a 25-to-30-year investment.
 Along the way, they’ll take a lot of steps to keep that investment safe.